DylanKreynen/Sub-Ice/README.md

 #### Getting started:
 1. Clone this GitHub repository to create a local copy of the code on your computer (or download and unzip).
+2. Update the user specifiable parameters in *config.m* as required.
-2. Run *map_multi_channel.m* using a recent version of Matlab (code tested in R2024a - requires the Mapping Toolbox).
+3. Run *map_multi_channel.m* using a recent version of Matlab (code tested in R2024a).
-3. That's it!
+4. That's it!
 All data required to map your first basal channels is already included.

  #### Main scripts in this distribution:
   - *map_multi_channel.m*:
     map one or more channels given a single DEM
-  - *map_single_channel.m*:
-    simpler version of *map_multi_channel.m* with additional comments in code
   - *map_channel_timeseries.m*:
     map a single channel over different DEMs
+  - *config.m*
+    configuration file with user specifiable variables

  #### Directories in this distribution:
   - *./functions*: